TotoWang-hhh/TotoWang-hhh/README.md

 # 👋 Hi, I’m rgzz666

-I am a Chinese student born in 2008.
-I currently work on Python, but also able to make some static webpages.
+I am a Chinese student born in 2008, currently working on Python programs, but also able to make some static webpages.
 I will start learning another programming language later this year, but have not decided which one yet.

 I do servers, hence also Linux.
 Besides the technical stuff, I play Minecraft and some brilliant single-player games (I don't actually spend much time on them).
 Together, above consists almost all of my time on computers.

 Collecting and bird-watching fills the rest of my free time.
 My collection contains old mobile devices and CDs, also some trash which has special meanings to me.

-(hmm... maybe I should add a photo of my ~~collection~~ trash? maybe tomorrow or even later...)

 - **My blog (in Chinese):** https://rgzz666.top
 - **Email:** [tt1224@hotmail.com](mailto:tt1224@hotmail.com)
 - **QQ:** 1349933474 (人)
 - **Matrix:** @rgzz666:mozilla.org (Rarely checked, consider email me first)

+I can communicate in simplified or traditional Chinese, while also English as my second language.
+Mandarin or Wuhan dialect only for spoken Chinese.
+I may be hard to understand English with heavy accent.

+(hmm... maybe I should add a photo of my ~~collection~~ trash? maybe tomorrow or even later...)

 > Facts last updated in May 2026
 >